Request an Appointment

 After sedation is administered, a thin, flexible, lighted tube called an endoscope (EN-doh-scope) is passed into the esophagus (food tube) and advanced into the stomach and the first part of the small intestine.
 The endoscope transmits an image of the inside of the esophagus, stomach, and duodenum, so the physician can carefully examine the lining of these organs.
 The scope also inflates the stomach with air; this expands the folds of tissue and makes it easier for the physician to examine the stomach.
 The physician can see abnormalities through the endoscope that may not be seen on X-rays, such as inflammation, ulcers, or bleeding.
 The physician can also insert instruments into the endoscope to remove samples of tissue (biopsies) for further tests, treat bleeding abnormalities, and remove some types of lesions.

-You will receive a call from the facility with your arrival time.
+**You will receive a call from the facility with your arrival time the day prior to procedure**

-- If you are taking a GLP-1, weight loss medication, it is important that you follow a clear liquid diet for at least 24 hours before the procedure.
-Please refer to Clear Liquid Diet.
+If you are taking any of the medications listed below you must follow a clear liquid diet for at least 24 hours before your procedure or you will be cancelled.

 CONTACT US IMMEDIATELY if you are on or start any blood thinning medication before your procedure date.